John English (theatre director)

-John English, OBE, MA (13 January 1911 – 20 December 1998), was a theatre director, actor, writer and entrepreneur in Birmingham, England, and the founder of the Highbury Theatre, the Midlands Arts Centre as well as being one of the founding members of the Little Theatre Guild of Great Britain.
+John English, OBE, MA (13 January 1911 – 20 December 1998), was a theatre director, actor, writer and entrepreneur in Birmingham, England, and the founder of the Highbury Theatre, the Midlands Arts Centre, as well as being one of the founding members of the Little Theatre Guild of Great Britain.

 Early years

 John English was born in Dudley, Worcestershire (now West Midlands), on 13 January 1911.
-Son of Bertie and Emeline English; along with his sister, Muriel May and his brother, Bill.
-He was educated at Dudley Grammar School until 1923 when the family moved to the Wylde Green area of Birmingham, where he went on to attend Bishop Vesey's Grammar School leaving aged 16.
-From a young age he was introduced to the arts and the theatre by both of his parents and would appear in numerous amateur theatre productions.
+He is the child of Bertie and Emeline English, along with his sister Muriel May and his brother, Bill.
+He was educated at Dudley Grammar School until 1923 when the family moved to the Wylde Green area of Birmingham, where he went on to attend Bishop Vesey's Grammar School, leaving the school at age 16.
+From a young age, he was introduced to the arts and the theatre by both of his parents and would appear in numerous amateur theatre productions.
 It was here where he developed his craft and a keen eye for detail as both a director and as an actor.

 In 1929, English began work as an industrial chemist at the Chance Brothers glassmakers, Smethwick, West Midlands.
 He later became the firm's production manager and stayed there for 20 years.
-In 1934, he married Doris Holt (a fellow Highbury member), who then became Mrs Peta English.
+In 1934, he married Doris Holt (a fellow Highbury member), who then became Mrs. Peta English.
 The couple divorced in 1959, the same year in which he married Alicia "Mollie" Randle.
-He retired from industry in 1948, aged just 40, to devote himself full-time to the theatre.
-Shortly after retiring he went on to found the Arena Theatre Company along with his new wife.
+He retired from the industry in 1948 at the age of 40 to devote himself full-time to theatre.
+Shortly after retiring, he went on to found the Arena Theatre Company along with his new wife.